zghariissac-pentest/about-me/README.md

 # 🛡️ [issac zghari] — Ethical Penetration Tester & Security Researcher

-18 y/o ethical penetration tester from Algeria | Focused on network security, system hardening, and controlled research.
+18 y/o ethical penetration tester and Self-taught cybersecurity researcher driven by curiosity and a deep commitment to continuous learning and problem-solving from Algeria  | Focused on network security, system hardening, and controlled research.
 Performing lab-authorized assessments, documenting methodology, and producing actionable insights.

 ---